New York Review Books publishes NYRB Classics, NYRB Collections, NYRB Lit, NYRB Poets, and The New York Review Children’s Collection.NYRB Classics

 “New York Review Books… has found a thriving niche by reissuing forgotten classics.”—Nick Owchar Los Angeles Times

 The New York Times has called The New York Review of Books “the country’s most successful intellectual journal.”
 According to the Times, “The secret of its success is this: its editors’ ability to get remarkable writers and thinkers, many of them specialists in their fields, to write lucidly for lay readers on an enormous range of complex, scholarly and newly emerging subjects, issues and ideas.”
 Now some of the finest writing in science, philosophy, history, politics, the arts, and literature from the Review’s contributors has been brought together in book format.
-Included in the NYRB Collections series are volumes by such distinguished writers as Freeman Dyson, Thomas Powers, Martin Filler, Joseph Kerman, Mark Danner, Gary Wills, and Joan Didion.
+Included are volumes by such distinguished writers as Freeman Dyson, Thomas Powers, Martin Filler, Joseph Kerman, Mark Danner, Gary Wills, Daniel Mendelsohn, and Joan Didion as well as important nonfiction works by such writers as Artemis Cooper, Slavko Goldstein, and Benedetta Craveri.

 The New York Review Children’s Collection